Here’s my list of the best golden advice I was given as a first-time — and second-time — CEO:

 - Manage People — In General, and Earlier.
 The earlier in your career you can learn how to manage people, the faster you can excel in learning to scale.
 Managing people isn’t always fun.
 But embrace it if you want to be a CEO, a founder, and/or be a part of something bigger.

 - Get on a Jet.
 Often.
+Or at least for now, Zoom with as many customers as you can.
 Go visit your customers, partners, and prospects.
-Relationships aren’t built on the phone or on a Skype.
-Or at least, only superficial ones are.
+Later, in person.
+Because it does matter.
+For now, at least do 3x-4x more customer Zooms than you were before.
 If you are going long, you gotta show up for the important ones.
+More here.

 - Slow Down the Biggest Decisions.
 Speed Up All Other Decisions.
 Actually, I never got this golden advice but needed it.
 Big decisions — slow them down.
 If you are risking the company, it almost always can wait a week.
 Get more advice.
 Sleep on it.
 Mull it over.
 But everything else?
 Push those decisions down and move faster.
 As long as you can fix any resulting mistakes later.

 - There Are Only a Handful Of Great Co-Founders and VPs.
-Go All In on Them.
+Go All-In on Them.
 You will interview 100s and then 1000s of folks over your career, and hire many very good, pretty good, OK and less-than-great folks.
 But just a handful will truly be able to move the needle for you.
 Go all-in.
-Let their weakness go, and backfill them.
+Let their weaknesses go, and backfill them.
 Support them when they make mistakes.
 Let them grow and hire and scale as far as humanly possible.
 Only a few will truly make a huge difference.
 Hire them immediately, over-compensate them with equity, appreciate them … and most importantly, get out of their way.
 Let them run.
+More here.

 Plus let me add some of the best tactical advice I was given.
 Those ones aren’t the “7 Best” overall — but they were some of the most impactful tactical advice that truly helped me: